ShabnamFatahi/Video-Game-Sales-Prediction/README.md

 Several limitations should be considered:

-The dataset has missing values in several variables.
+- The dataset contains missing values in several variables.
-The sales of video games are very uneven and therefore need a logarithmic transformation.
+- Video game sales are highly skewed, requiring a logarithmic transformation.
-- The last model accounts for about 38.8 per cent of the variance in the transformed target.
+- The final model explains approximately 38.8% of the variance in the transformed target.
-The dataset does not have among its contents certain important commercial variables, for example marketing expenditure, advertising budget, game price, or review scores.
+- The dataset does not include potentially important commercial variables such as marketing expenditure, advertising budget, game price, or review scores.
-- Frequency encoding refers to the publisher's and developer's frequency rather than to their individual identities or characteristics.
+- Frequency encoding represents the frequency of publishers and developers rather than their individual identities or characteristics.
--The performance of the model is restricted by the information contained in the dataset.
+- Model performance is limited by the information available in the dataset.

 ---